Enforcing hidden physics in physics-informed neural networks: Methods

-Next, we examine the evolution of pitting corrosion using a KKS (Kim–Kim–Suzuki)–based phase field model \cite{maiPhaseFieldModel2016,cuiPhaseFieldFormulation2021}, in which the metal–electrolyte interface is explicitly represented by a phase-field variable $\phi$ that transitions smoothly from 1 (metal) to 0 (electrolyte) according to the \emph{Allen–Cahn} equation.
-In addition, a diffusion-type \emph{Cahn–Hilliard} equation is also employed to describe the transport of the normalized metal ion $c$ and to distinguish between activation-controlled and diffusion-controlled corrosion processes.
-The strong coupling between the \emph{Allen–Cahn} and \emph{Cahn–Hilliard} equations poses a substantial challenge to the accurate prediction of interfacial evolution using PINNs \cite{chenPFPINNsPhysicsinformedNeural2025}, which could in turn highlight the key role of the irreversibility-regularized strategy.
-The governing equations of this problem are presented directly below, and a more detailed formulation can be found in \cite{chenPFPINNsPhysicsinformedNeural2025,chenSharpPINNsStaggeredHardconstrained2025}.
+\textbf{Corrosion modeling.} The evolution of pitting corrosion is simulated using a KKS (Kim-Kim-Suzuki)-based phase field model \cite{maiPhaseFieldModel2016,cuiPhaseFieldFormulation2021}, in which the metal-electrolyte interface is explicitly represented by a phase field variable $\phi$ that transitions smoothly from 1 (metal) to 0 (electrolyte) following the \emph{Allen--Cahn} equation.
+In addition, a diffusion-type \emph{Cahn--Hilliard} equation is also employed to describe the transport of the normalized metal ion $c$ and to distinguish between activation-controlled and diffusion-controlled corrosion processes \cite{maiPhaseFieldModel2016}.
+The governing equations of this problem are presented directly below, and a more detailed formulation can be found in Refs. \cite{chenPFPINNsPhysicsinformedNeural2025,chenSharpPINNsStaggeredHardconstrained2025}.